dominic-tobler/fss-group-dorech-FSS_SE_Sheet_1/README.md

 ## Prerequisites
 ### Setting up the assignment environment
 * Cloning the HuggingFace Transformers repo & checking out release tag v4.57.0: <br>
-    From inside the assignment repo, I ran the following in the terminal:
+    From inside the assignment repo, the following was run in the terminal:
     ```
     git clone https://github.com/huggingface/transformers.git
     cd transformers